akazachk/vpc/README.md

 #### [Aleksandr M. Kazachkov](https://akazachk.github.io)
 #### Based on joint work with Egon Balas

-This project contains the code for one implementation of the V-polyhedral disjunctive cut paradigm.
+This project contains the code for one implementation of the *V-polyhedral disjunctive cut paradigm*.
+Some more details in Chapter 4 of my [dissertation](https://akazachk.github.io/pubs/thesis_201901.pdf), [talk slides from the INFORMS Annual Meeting in 2018](https://akazachk.github.io/pubs/INFORMS2018.pdf), [poster at NemFest 2017](https://akazachk.github.io/pubs/Nemfest2017.pdf), or video at a [2021 GERAD seminar](https://youtu.be/TyWemNwPGq0?t=4).

+## Documentation

+If [`doxygen`](https://www.doxygen.nl/index.html) is installed, type `make doxygen` for documentation on classes and functions in the code.
+This documentation is still incomplete.

 ## Installation